djthorpe/graph/README.md

-The __Graph__ module provides a programming pattern which aims to target the best features of __Go__ (channels, goroutines and composition for example) and simplify complex application development.
+The __Graph__ module provides a programming pattern which aims to target the best features of __Go__ (channels, goroutines and composition for example) to simplify complex application development.

 ## Installing